Feeling the burn

 A foam roller is a cylinder of dense foam used in various activities ranging from physical therapy to Pilates.
-For stretching sore muscles, Holland recommends using a 6-inch by 36-inch round, firm foam roller to start.
+For stretching sore muscles, Holland recommends using a 6-inch by 36-inch round and firm foam roller to start.
 You can also use a half foam roller if you need more stability and prefer lighter pressure.

 To relieve muscle soreness, Holland recommends the stretches and exercises discussed below.